sswastioyono18/cv/README.md

 _A curiosity driven minded and polyglot engineer_
 <br> _loved to experiment with new emerging tech and passionate about people & human behaviour_
-<br> _experienced engineer from various sectors such as banking, e-commerce and crowdfunding_ <br>
+<br> _experienced, hands on engineer from various sectors such as banking, e-commerce and crowdfunding_ <br>

 ## What / Where I want to be
-Looking for a place that can give me constant challenge and opportunity. <br>
+Looking for a place that can give me constant challenge, growth with no blame culture. <br>
 I would love to leverage my experience and knowledge to improve the quality of the team and organization.

 [Email](mailto:email.tyo@gmail.com) / [LinkedIn](https://www.linkedin.com/in/sactio-swastioyono/)